-DTSC approved a 15 day extension to the public comment period for the Draft Soil Investigation EIR.
-The public comment period now ends on September 5, 2014.
+DTSC approved a 15 day extension to the public comment period for the Draft Soil Investigation Environmental Impact Report (EIR), which is currently open to public comments.
+The review period now ends on September 5, 2014.

-Welcome to the California Department of Toxic Substances Control (DTSC) website for the PG&E Topock Environmental Investigation and Remediation Project (Project) at the Topock Compressor Station (Station) and adjacent land, collectively known as the Topock Project Site (Site).
+Welcome to the California Department of Toxic Substances Control (DTSC) The department within the California Environmental Protection Agency in charge of the regulation of hazardous waste from generation to final disposal.
+DTSC oversees the investigation and cleanup of hazardous waste sites.website for the PG&E Topock Environmental Investigation and Remediation Project (Project) at the Topock Compressor Station (Station) and adjacent land, collectively known as the Topock Project Site (Site).
 Topock Environmental investigation and remediation activities have been under way at the Site since 1997.

 This website provides an overview of current Site activities and other Site-related information.
 Information on this website includes:

 - Station and Site location and history

 - Investigation and cleanup activities: past, present and future

 To visit DTSC on our main website go to www.dtsc.ca.gov.